⚡ The Quick Scoop

 A Puzzling Reminder

-Funny enough, I had almost forgotten that I hadn't finished my post on this wonderful spot.
-Then, I sat down to do a Christmas puzzle of Mont Saint-Michel, and I suddenly realized that I needed to finish this Nîmes guide!
+Funny enough, this post sat in my drafts for a few months.
+I had gotten a little burnt out after the trip, and it just sat there waiting.
+Then, I sat down to do a Christmas puzzle of Mont Saint-Michel, and it all came rushing back.
+I suddenly realized, "Wow, this place really was super cool, and it deserves a cool post!"
 It brought back all the wonderful memories of our Tour of France.
 Have you ever visited a city that unexpectedly charmed you far more than a famous one?
 Let me know in the comments!

 Sending Love and Positive Vibes,